Code-Institute-Submissions/The_Galactic_Index/README.md

 ### References

-Lot's of the code was influenced by learning on the LMS as well as asking questions or solutions to them found on stack overflow and it was a great help in completing this project.
+Lot's of the code was influenced by learning on the LMS as well as asking questions or finding solutions to them found on stack overflow and it was a great help in completing this project.